d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 Before we dive into different techniques, we will first discuss a basic code structure that allows us to efficiently implement various HPO algorithms.
 In general, all HPO algorithms considered here need to implement two decision making primitives, **searching** and **scheduling**.
 First, they need to sample new hyperparameter configurations, which often involves some kind of search over the configuration space.
 Additional, for each configuration an HPO algorithm needs to schedule its evaluation and how much resources should be allocated to it.
 Once we started to evaluate a configurations, we will refer to it as a **trial**.
 We map these decisions to two classes, `HPOSearcher` and `HPOScheduler`.
+On top of that, we also provide a `HPOTuner` class that executes the optimization process.

 This concept of scheduler and searcher is also implemented in popular HPO libraries, such as Syne Tune, Ray Tune or Optuna.

 ### Searcher

 Below we define a base class for searchers, which provides a new candidate configuration through the `sample_configuration` function.
-A trivial way to to implement this function, would be to sample configuraiton uniformly at random, as we did for Random Search in the previous Section :ref:`sec_what_is_hpo`.
-More sophisticated algorithms, such as Bayesian optimization :ref:`sec_bo` will make these decisions based on observed performances of previously trials to sample more promising candidates over time.
+A trivial way to to implement this function, would be to sample configuration uniformly at random, as we did for Random Search in the previous Section :ref:`sec_what_is_hpo`.
+More sophisticated algorithms, such as Bayesian optimization :ref:`sec_bo` will make these decisions based on the performance of previous trials.
+As a result, these more sophisticated algorithms do not sample uniformly at random, but are able to sample more promising candidates over time.
 To update the history of previous trials, such that we can exploit these observation to adjust our sample distribution, we add the `update` function.

 ```{.python .input  n=2}
 %%tab all